lethorable/dsfl2gis/README.md

 # dsfl2gis

-This is an ultra light open source DSFL file translator.
-At present it outputs an esri shape but can be modified to any ogr supported datasource.

-Contributions are welcome.
+Ultra light DSFL file translator - converts a DSFL file to ESRI Shape.

-## What is DSFL?
+## What is it?

-Dansk Selskab for Fotogrammetri og Landmåling (Danish Society for Photogrammetry and Land Surveying) quite early realised the need for a digital data exchange format in the 1970's.
+Dansk Selskab for Fotogrammetri og Landmåling (DSFL, Danish Society for Photogrammetry and Land Surveying) quite early realised the need for a digital data exchange format in the 1970's.
 The format has been used widely for data transfers large and small and has even met some usecases whithin legal documentation (property boundaries etc).

 The format was well ahead of its time.
 For instance attributes to geographical objects are handled - a precursor to the GIS systems that came much later.
-Today the format is still regarded as an official method of exchanging geographical data but fortunately is appears to be less and less used.
+Today the format is still regarded as an official method of exchanging geographical data but - fortunately - it appears to be less and less supported.

-## What is DSFL2GIS?
+The DSFL specification can be found here: https://geoforum.dk/publikationer/

 dsfl2gis.py is a small script that will help you translate from DSFL to a shapefile (or mapinfo tab).